Daniel Fast Snacks

 Date and Coconut Cookies

-These cookies are made using Daniel fast friendly ingredients, including chopped almonds, walnuts, coconut flour, dates, unsweetened coconut milk, date honey, and unsweetened apple juice.
+These cookies use Daniel’s friendly ingredients, including chopped almonds, walnuts, coconut flour, dates, unsweetened coconut milk, date honey, and apple juice.

 Turtle Bean Dip